hjleepapa/1.main/COMPOSIO_FEATURES_SUMMARY.md

 - **"Add [content] to Notion [page/database]"**
 - **"Create a Jira ticket for [issue]"**

-The Composio integration provides comprehensive external service connectivity for the Sambanova voice assistant, enabling natural language control of multiple third-party platforms! 🎉🚀
+The Composio integration provides comprehensive external service connectivity for the Convonet voice assistant, enabling natural language control of multiple third-party platforms! 🎉🚀